 The actual driving was easier too, and much more fun.
 Petrol cost about Rs.
 8 per litre, one didn't have to stop at extortive toll plazas every 20 kms, one could make a U-turn at any point if one had missed the favourite dhaba, cops didn't stop you for PUCs, HSRPs and not wearing masks.
 It used to take me eight hours from Shimla to Delhi; it still takes me that long in a car which costs 30 times my Fiat, running on petrol which costs 12 times more, on roads which have 12 lanes instead of the earlier 2.
 In Delhi one could park anywhere, even in Khan Market or CP- today a parking slot in Greater Kailash will probably cost more than a two bedroom flat in East Delhi.
 And things are getting more difficult with each brain wave of Mr. Gadkari, which are more like brain strokes for the likes of us.
 He has prepared an impressive tool-kit of reforms for us, far more lethal than Greta Thunberg's.

 Was the scheme at all necessary?
 Where is the evidence that it will bring down car thefts, the ostensible reason for introducing it?
-Every slum kid knows that stolen cars are not sold as a single unit ( where the number plates may be relevant)- they are cannibalised within 48 hours and the untraceable parts sold off separately.
+Every slum kid knows that stolen cars are not sold as a single unit (where the number plates may be relevant)- they are cannibalised within 48 hours and the untraceable parts sold off separately.
 In any case fake HSRP plates are already available for the asking, at less than the official price!
-Even a certified idiot ( and there are plenty in the govt.) could have told Mr. Kejriwal that affixing 40 lakh registration plates ( in Delhi alone) was a mammoth task for which the needed infrastructure should have been created first- plate manufacturers, dealers, affixation teams, proper software- before issuing deadlines and imposing fines.
-A large number- maybe 40 or 50- vendors should have been empanelled for the job, instead of favouring just a couple who will take years to do the job- by which time, according to Mr. Gadkari again, our cars will have crossed the 20 year age limit and will have to be trashed!
+Even a certified idiot (and there are plenty in the govt.) could have told Mr. Kejriwal that affixing 40 lakh registration plates (in Delhi alone) was a mammoth task for which the needed infrastructure should have been created first- plate manufacturers, dealers, affixation teams, proper software- before issuing deadlines and imposing fines.
+A large number-maybe 40 or 50-vendors should have been empanelled for the job, instead of favouring just a couple who will take years to finish the job- by which time, according to Mr. Gadkari again, our cars will have crossed the 20 year age limit and will have to be trashed!
+In the meantime another 40 million vehicles would have been added on the roads.

 So prepare for the new tool kit for your car.
 If you already have the standard tool kit in your boot, get rid of it fast.
 The tools in it can land you in jail for they can all be used against the state: the screwdriver to turn and twist young minds, the wrench to throw a spanner in the govt's works, the jack to "raise" anti-national slogans, the wire to light the fuse of dissent.
 There are tool kits and tool kits, and Greta Thunberg's is not a patch on Mr. Gadkari's when it comes to raising hell with your life.